sillevl/labict-citygame/task-description-of-the-software-designers.md

 The **Unified Modeling Language** \(UML\) methodology could be very useful to manage, design and maintain the global and partial parts of the software project \(see **Figure 10**\).
 In a transparant and clear manner the structure \(attributes and behavior\) and relations between classes is visualized.
 This is a rather powerful tool for supporting the process of software development.

+The following UML diagrams should be used to explain the development and results:

+* Class diagram
+* User stories
+* Sequence diagrams
+* Flowcharts
+* State diagram

+Note: Free educational accounts can be requested on [Lucidchart.com](https://www.lucidchart.com/)

 ![an example of UML software modelling](/assets/UML_class_diagram_hotel-949x683.png)

 ![Engineering quote](/assets/Engineering-quote-6.jpg)